19pawel970415/PaySlipGenerator/README.md

     - Checks if the values of the password and confirm password fields are not equal.

     - **`confirm_password.classList.add("password-error");`**:
       - If the values do not match, it adds the class `"password-error"` to the confirm password field.
-This class typically applies a red border or other styling to indicate an error.
+This class  applies a red border or other styling to indicate an error.

     - **`return false;`**:
       - Returns `false` to prevent the form from being submitted if the passwords do not match.